-Please note: Meeting B.C.
+NOTE: Meeting B.C.
 High School Graduation requirements does not guarantee admission to a post-secondary institution.
-It is the responsibility of all students and parents to ensure that they have meet all post-secondary admission requirements as they vary among post-secondary institutions and programs of study.
+It is the responsibility of all students and parents to ensure that they have met all post-secondary admission requirements as they vary among post-secondary institutions and programs of study.